LikeCarter/blacklithium/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

-I studied at McGill University (Class of 2019) and I'm currently working on [FYT](https://www.iamfyt.com).
-We are based in Toronto working out of the [DMZ at Ryerson](https://dmz.ryerson.ca/).
+I'm currently working on [Octoflock](https://www.octoflock.com).
+We are based in Toronto.
+Hit my line!

 You can find more of my projects on [Github](https://github.com/LikeCarter).

 ## Contact me